s6ygleee/Bonn_Project_Pion/README.md

 ## Functional-codes

-single2double.c : change data storage type form double to float
+single2double.c : change data storage type from double to float

 big_endian.c : change small endian data to big endian data

-byte_swap_assign.c :
+byte_swap_assign.c : swap the data oder of the data set

-byte_swap_assign_single2double.c :
+byte_swap_assign_single2double.c : swap the data oder of the data set and change data type from double to float